Putin will be ‘isolated for decades to come’ over Ukraine invasion – Wallace

 The International Criminal Court (ICC) opened a war crimes investigation on Wednesday night after Britain and 37 allies referred Moscow over what Prime Minister Boris Johnson described as “abhorrent” attacks.

-Justice Secretary Dominic Raab – who has a background in prosecuting war criminals – told the Daily Telegraph the UK will assist the ICC in hunting down suspected Russian war criminals.
+Justice Secretary Dominic Raab, who has worked on prosecuting war crimes as a lawyer, has said the UK will assist the ICC in hunting down suspected Russian war criminals.

 Mr Hinds told LBC there is “every indication Vladimir Putin is absolutely guilty” of war crimes.